 So as a call center manager, you need to increase the number of service representatives per shift.
 You can also set guidelines for talk time to ensure that your agents are efficient.
 It will help reduce the number of customers being turned down and increase your customer retention rates.

 3) Average Time in Queue

-Consider telling your call team to improve their time management to reduce your customers’ wait time.
+So you may consider telling your call team to improve their time management to reduce your customers’ wait time.

-Alternatively, consider investing in a callback system so that your customers will not have to waste their time in queue.
+Alternatively, consider investing in a callback system so that your customers will not have to waste their time in the queue.

 4) Service Level

 The service level of an outbound or inbound call center is the percentage of incoming calls answered within a certain period of time.
 These key performance indicators determine if a particular customer service representative deals with calls quickly.
 It is also essential because customers appreciate an immediate response time.